Norgul/rtc/readme.md

 ## Setup

-To run the project, you need to execute these commands:
+To run the project in dev mode, you need to execute these commands:

 - ``npm i``
 - ``npm run build``
 - ``npm run dev``

+Otherwise, just open ``dist/index.html`` in the browser.

 ## Technical decisions & architecture